Which insurance policies do sole proprietors need?

 Errors and omissions insurance, also known as professional liability insurance, is often used by those in professional services such as accounting, IT, consulting, and real estate.
 E&O insurance can help pay for lawsuits and legal settlements if someone sues you over professional errors, such as:

 - Incomplete work

 - Data breaches

-Check out workers’ compensation insurance when you hire
+Check out workers’ compensation insurance when you start hiring

-Once you start hiring employees, you may be legally required to also carry workers’ compensation insurance coverage.
-That way if an employee gets hurt, Workers’ Comp can pick up the tab for work-related illnesses or injuries.
+Once you bring employees on board, you may be legally required to carry workers’ compensation insurance coverage.
+That way if an employee gets hurt, workers’ comp can pick up the tab for work-related illnesses or injuries.
 For example, it may help pay for: